 - La Charité, Raymond C. The Concept of Judgment in Montaigne.
 The Hague: Martinus Nijhoff, 1968.

-- A superb study of the role that judgment plays in Montaigne’s philosophical project.
+- Studies the role that judgment plays in Montaigne’s philosophical project.

 - Langer, Ullrich, ed.
 The Cambridge Companion to Montaigne.
 Cambridge: Cambridge University Press, 2005.

 - Levine, Alan.
 Sensual Philosophy: Toleration, Skepticism, and Montaigne’s Politics of the Self.
 Lanham: Lexington Books, 2001.

 - Interprets Montaigne as a champion of modern liberal values such as tolerance and the protection of a robust private sphere.